Why does TAB skip some tab buttons?

 These components were copied & pasted:

-In this example, all unputs are throttled, set in the constructor.
+In this example, all inputs are throttled, set in the constructor.
+None of them have active listeners, they're just input elements.

 Open and click "Try Ynfiniti" "Load More Tabs →" repeatedly while you climb up the resulting DOM tree to experience Ynfiniti.
 Most frameworks allegedly crash after 4-5 levels.
 YaiTabs in any case keeps going: 4 levels, 40 levels, presumably 400,000 levels...